zartarn15/simple_x509/README.md

 # Overview

-This is a simple library for creating X509 certificates.
+This is a simple library for creating and parsing X509 certificates.